~ a short story

 “Here’s to why!”
 Aze reciprocated.

 “But corporations,” Aze kept on for a moment after he chugged his beer from eighty percent to empty.
 Jax nearly spit up his own beer.
+He wiped his mouth methodically.
 “Corporations committing crimes, on the other hand, is simpler.
 Corps breaking the Law, or getting around it, or merely exploiting it, or helping to design it with only their interests in mind — their reason, from my inner assessments this evening, is very simple indeed.”

 “True.
 But given the institution of the Corp is the beneficiary and the primary motivating factor of the offense, is decomplexifies the whole progression.”